distinto1/tooling/README.md

 Modification to README file checked

-Edit our READme file to check the effect on our Jenkins build
+Editing our README file to check Jenkins configurations

-We are back again on this server to test something